 Sonoran Lyre Snake (Trimorphodon lambda)

-The Sonoran Lyre snake is a thin snake that can get up to 4 feet (121.92cm) long.
-They are found in the desert regions of southern Arizona.
-This snake gets its name from the markings on its head that resemble a lyre harp.
-This marking is more prominent in females.
-They have a light brown-colored body with dark brown saddle markings on top.
-Their belly is a creamy white color scattered with brown spots.
-They look similar to a king snake until you notice the narrow neck, making its head appear triangular.
-Their pupils are vertical slits like other venomous snakes rather than round.
-They are rarely seen because they are nocturnal.
-This snake is mildly venomous but not considered dangerous.
+Unique Markings | *The Sonoran Lyre Snake gets its name from the markings on its head that resemble a lyre harp. *This marking is more prominent in females. *They look similar to a king snake until you notice the narrow neck, making its head appear triangular. *Their pupils are vertical slits like other venomous snakes rather than round. |

 Night Snake (Hypsiglena torquata)

-The Night Snake is a rear-fanged, slightly venomous snake.
-It grows from 12 to 26 inches (30.48 to 66cm) long.
-It is found in most parts of Arizona.
-This snake is a light beige to pale gray color with dark gray or brown blotches on its sides and back.
-Its head is flat and triangular-shaped, with a dark brown bar behind its eyes.
-It also has a pair of dark blotches on the neck.
-Its belly is a whitish color.
+Coloration | *Base color is a light beige to pale gray color. *Dark gray or brown blotches on its sides and back. *It also has a pair of dark blotches on the neck. *Its belly is a whitish color. |

-The Night snake is slightly venomous but is no threat to humans.
+Venom | *The Night snake is slightly venomous but is no threat to humans. |

 Southwestern Blackhead Snake (Tantilla hobartsmithi)